Many of us worry about the risk of personal details falling into the hands of fraudsters keen to part us with our money.

 4. Protect your account numbers and passwords

 Don’t carry these around with you in your wallet or bag.
-This may seem obvious, but it’s surprisingly easy to scribble a number on a post-it, say, and forget about it.
+This may seem obvious, but it’s surprisingly easy to scribble a number on a piece of paper, say, and forget about it.

 Beware of phone calls claiming to be from your bank asking for this information, as this is a tactic often used by fraudsters.
 Your bank will never ask for your PIN or password.